The Pull of Gravity: Guided Reading Level F with Lesson Plan

 This will automatically:

-Pair pages correctly
+Pair the pages correctly

-Put the cover on the outside
+Place the cover on the outside

-Align everything for folding
+Help everything line up properly for folding

-2. If “Booklet” Printing Is NOT Available
+2. If “Booklet” Printing Is Not Available

 Step-by-step: